The Hugos were first awarded in 1953 they have been awarded every year since 1955.

 The award categories, and their definitions, are set out in the WSFS Constitution –

-Retro-Hugos are awarded for any year since 1939 (the first Worldcon), for which no Hugos were awarded.
-They can be awarded on an anniversary which is a multiple of 25 years since the year in question.
+Hugo awards can be given retrospectively for any year since 1939 (the first Worldcon) in which no Hugos were awarded, and on an anniversary which is a multiple of 25 years since the year in question.